deep-floyd/IF/README.md

 The code in this repository is released under the GNU GPL License.

-The weights are available via [the DeepFloyd organization at Hugging Face](https://huggingface.co/DeepFloyd).
+The weights are available via [the DeepFloyd organization at Hugging Face](https://huggingface.co/DeepFloyd) and have their own LICENSE.

 ##

 ## Limitations and Biases

 The models avaliable in this codebase have known limitations and biases.
-Please refer to [the model card](#) for more information.
+Please refer to [the model card](https://huggingface.co/DeepFloyd/IF-I-IF-v1.0) for more information.

 ## Citation